danilrez/danilrez/README.md

 #

 - 😜 **Full-Stack Developer**, who loves to learn about new things
+- :computer: Most used line of code `git commit -m "fix"`
 - 🧰 I've been using **GitHub** to host some of my repos
 - 🌱 Currently learning **ASP.NET**, **C#**
 - 💬 Ask me about anything, I'm happy to help 😉